Warm weather brings with it tick season! Is your dog prepared?

 But there are ways to prevent canine tick infestations, including simply being on the lookout.
 While it can be difficult to spot adult ticks out on a hike until they attach to the body, tick nests and tick eggs are more noticeable--and there will be thousands of them.

-The eggs are laid on the ground via the female tick, often nestled in the grass, on- or off-trail.
+Black-legged adult female ticks lay eggs on the ground, often nestled in the grass, on- or off-trail.
 If they get stuck to clothes, fur, or body parts, they can be transferred back into or around the home where the environment is usually still conducive to hatching, leading to an infestation.

 How Ticks Transmit Disease

-A female tick very rarely passes on diseases to her offspring.
-Instead, it is when the ticks begin consuming blood meals as larva, nymph, and adult that they contract bacterial illnesses.
+A female tick very rarely passes on infectious diseases to her offspring.
+Instead, it is when the ticks begin consuming blood meals as larvae, nymph, and adult that they contract bacterial illnesses.